Man found guilty of murdering homeless friend by stabbing him 62 times

 The 12 jurors found Barczuk guilty of murder by a majority verdict of 11-1.
 They had deliberated for nearly 13 hours over four days.

-Following today’s verdict, Mr Justice Tony Hunt thanked the jury for their service and the attention they had given the case.
-“These are very difficult cases at the best of times and these are the best of times for reasons we all know,” he said.
+Following Thursday’s verdict, Mr Justice Tony Hunt thanked the jury for their service and the attention they had given the case.
+“These are very difficult cases at the best of times and these are the best of times for reasons we all know,” he added.
 The judge said their service had been exemplary and noted the length of their deliberations and the questions they had asked.

 Barczuk made no reaction when the verdict was delivered.